Vaccarini-Lorenzo/Point-and-Paste/README.md

 1. Clone this repository

-2. Open the src folder with XCode & Archive it

-3. Move the executable to the same folder of the build_workflow script

-4. Execute the build_workflow shell script `chmod +x build_workflow && . build_workflow`
+2. Execute the install.sh script `chmod +x install.sh && . install.sh`

-5. Bind whatever key you like to the **pp** service
+3. Bind whatever key you like to the **pp** service

 ![KeyboardScreen](Resources/KeyboardScreen.jpg)